-Another point of reference when thinking about eating disorders and recovery is the comparison with chemical addiction.
-The cliche there is 'once an addict, always an addict' - the only option supposedly being to avoid the substance in question for ever.
-Whether eternal abstinence is always the best or only aim in recovery from addition is questionable (Jaffe, 2011).
-With eating, though, it's more than that: it's clearly nonsensical.
+Another point of reference when thinking about eating disorders and recovery is the comparison to chemical addiction.
+The cliche there is "once an addict, always an addict" — the only option supposedly being to avoid the substance in question forever.
+Whether eternal abstinence is always the best or only aim in recovery from addiction is questionable (Jaffe, 2011).
+With eating, though, it's more than that: It's clearly nonsensical.
 We can neither avoid food completely nor, in the first instance, completely avoid avoiding it.

 Given such complexity, is it plausible to expect that the process could ever be completed?
 Perhaps not.
 But perhaps we need not think of recovery as a struggle to regain a level of health that the rest of the population never needs to work to achieve.
 Perhaps instead we're justified in thinking of it as hard work that results in a self-awareness and stability that most of the population are never forced to make the effort to achieve.
 Although no one who's been through it could easily say whether the wisdom gained is worth the misery endured, those of us who come out the other side recognise how much the eating disorder has taught us, both during the suffering and during the recovery.

 In this sense, I believe that if we want to retain the metaphor of percentages, the person who used to have an eating disorder can end up 110% recovered, or 120% (or any other figure we might choose arbitrarily to attach to the new state).
 This may take months of therapy and years of independent work thereafter.
 But at some point last year (it's now three and a bit years since I started recovery) I realised that because I've been compelled to confront the consequences of self-starvation, the emptiness of the "thinner is better" myth, and my own susceptibility to certain kinds of stress, I'm in a much stronger position as regards body image and diet than many of the women I know.